Equivalence between divisibility and monotonic decrease of information in classical and quantum stochastic processes: Quantum dynamical mappings

 The physical model we consider is that of a quantum system ($S$) which, at an initial time $t_0$, is put in contact with its surrounding environment ($E$) and allowed to evolve jointly with the latter through successive discrete instants in time $t_0\le t_1\le \cdots\le t_N$.
 We assume that the environment, at time $t_0$, is in some fixed state (e.g., equilibrium state) $\sigma_{E}$, which is uncorrelated with the state of the system.
-The joint unitary evolution can be described by a two-parameter family of unitary operators $U(j,i)\in\bound(\sH_S\otimes\sH_E)$, each one modeling the joint system-environment evolution from time $t_i$ to time $t_j\ge t_i$, and satisfying the composition law $U(k,i)=U(k,j)U(j,i)$, for all $t_k\ge t_j\ge t_i$.
+The joint unitary evolution can be described by a (discrete) two-parameter family of unitary operators $U(j,i)\in\bound(\sH_S\otimes\sH_E)$, with $0\le i\le j\le N$, each one modeling the joint system-environment evolution from time $t_i$ to time $t_j\ge t_i$, and satisfying the composition law $U(k,i)=U(k,j)U(j,i)$, for all $t_k\ge t_j\ge t_i$.
 Of course, the consistency requirement $U(i,i)=\openone$, for all $i$, is understood.
-Hence, if the initial state of the system is $\rho^0_{S}$, its state at time $t_i$ is given by